 The Advanced Placement essay exam is one of the best ways to check the English proficiency of the particular student.
-If you master some of the experts AP English essay prompts, you will succeed with your task.
-Having some powerful AP English essay examples on hands may help to write a winning personal statement – these challenges have a lot in common.
+If you master some of the expert AP English essay prompts, you will succeed in your task.
+Having some powerful AP English essay examples may help you to write a winning personal statement – these challenges have a lot in common.

 Is there a need to hire an essay expert to enter the college of your dream?
 To increase the chances of being accepted to the target institution, contact professional AP and admissions essay writers online who can compose the entire essay for cheap!

 Exam FormatTo properly prepare for the exam and receive high grade, one should know its structure and what to exprect from it.
 In 2019, the exam lasted for 3h 15 minutes and consisted of two sections.

 The first part, lasting gor 1 hour, is a multiple choice section consisting of 52-55 questions.
 The questions were also divided into rhetorical and the second part included a distribution of different types of questions.
 The second part is a free response question.
 A student had 2h 15 minutes to answer 3 questions: synthesis question, rhetorical analysis question, and argument question.